abuljaish/project-aar/README.md

 # aar
 AAR: , a virtual assistant developed by Team AAR .
-Abul Jaish Abhishek and Rishi.